jouros/gorestapi/README.md

 4. Prometheus is trying to access etcd from <http://masterip:2379>, but as we can see from above, etcd is offering https connection
 5. Prometheus is trying to access kube-proxy metrics from masterip:10249 when it's available in localhost:10249

 I'll use haproxy to fix above problems 1-3.
-I made custom build jrcjoro1/haproxy-fix that will redirect prometheus scrape to correct Pod localhost.
+I made custom build jrcjoro1/haproxy-fix that will redirect prometheus scrape to right place.

-For testing haproxy-fix redirect, I used curl-test.yaml:

-kubectl apply -f haproxy-fix-deployment.yaml
+For testing haproxy-fix redirect, I used curl-test.yaml: kubectl apply -f haproxy-fix-deployment.yaml
 kubectl apply -f curl-test.yaml